-A person who is a Canadian citizen or Permanent Resident meeting the eligibility criteria of PGP program may become a sponsor to their family members and sponsor them to become permanent residents of Canada.
+A person who is a Canadian citizen or Permanent Resident meeting the eligibility criteria of Parents and Grandparents program (PGP) may become a sponsor to their family members and sponsor them to become permanent residents of Canada.

 Sponsor – a child or grandchild who is a permanent resident or citizen of Canada and meets the eligibility criteria may help its parents / grandparents to become permanent residents of Canada.